-Cumulative HIV Cases, 1984-2014
+Cumulative HIV Cases, 1984-2015

+There were no new cases in 2015.
 Two new cases were identified in 2014 both of which were not TB/HIV co-infection.
 Of the 8 people living with HIV, seven are currently on ARV treatment; the eighth has decided to stop ART due to the side effects.
 All HIV Cases are living in Majuro.
 There are three males and five are females.
 The age range of those currently living with HIV on-island is between 21-40 years, with the biggest cluster of four in the 26-30 year age range.